Kent (band): Jag är inte rädd för mörkret and Tigerdrottningen (2012–2015)

 During the summer, Kent toured Scandinavia, first with a short spring tour at the end of May (24 May–2 June) and then at festivals and own concerts in Sweden, Norway, Finland and Denmark during June, July and August.
 During this summer tour they started their concerts with an old unreleased song named "Ögon" from the early 1990s, with a new version of the song.
 The song was included in the 2008 compilation Box 1991–2008, but only as a demo.

 In December 2012, Kent announced on their Twitter account that they were to release a track on New Year's Day called "Ingen kunde röra oss".

+On 13 February 2013, it was announced that Kent, Robyn and Lars Winnerbäck would play at the opening of Tele2 Arena on August 24 of that year.
+This was the only live performance by the band that year.
+At the end of the show, Joakim Berg announced that the band would begin recording a new studio album in December.

 On 29 November 2013, Kent went to Los Angeles and recorded their eleventh studio album, Berg said in an interview: "We wanted to do this kind of Fleetwood Mac thing and go to LA and dream under the sun.
 Now the dollar is so low, in addition – all the big studios are empty, no one uses them anymore."
 The first single "La Belle Epoque" was released on 12 March 2014 and the album Tigerdrottningen was released on 30 April.
 The album features a lot of female backing vocals and duets.
 During the month of May Kent went on a small club tour in Norway, Sweden and Denmark.
 In the summer of 2014 Kent held their own festival called Kentfest in Gothenburg and Stockholm.
 They also played at festivals in Denmark and Norway.

-In 2015, Kent played at three festivals in Scandinavia, Joakim Berg announced at the Bråvalla festival that they were going to record a new album that fall.
+In June 2015, Kent played at three festivals in Scandinavia, Joakim Berg announced at the Bråvalla festival that they were going to record a new album that fall.
 That year, Kent celebrated the 20th anniversary of their debut album, Kent, by releasing the band's first 10 albums on vinyl.